-- What Causes Penile Discharge?
-Is It Caused by an STD?
+What Is Penile Discharge?
+Is It an STD?

 Unexplained penile discharge is usually a result of urethritis, that is, inflammation of the urethra.
 The urethra is the tube that connects the urinary bladder to the outside of the body and includes the opening at the end of the penis.
 Both urine and semen pass through the urethra.

 Urethritis may be caused by the germs that cause sexually transmitted diseases (STDs) or the germs that cause urinary tract infections (also called bladder infections), and the symptoms of these conditions may be similar.
 Men between 20-35 years of age are most at risk for developing infectious urethritis, as are men who have multiple sexual partners or those who engage in high-risk behaviors such as not using condoms or anal intercourse.

 What Are the Symptoms and Signs of Penile Discharge?